versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataConsumer.md

 <section markdown="1">

-A data consumer represents a [SCTP](https://tools.ietf.org/html/rfc4960) data source being forwarded from a mediasoup router to an endpoint.
-It's created on top of a transport that defines how the data messages are carried.
+A data copnsumer represents an endpoint capable of receiving data messages from a mediasoup `Router`.
+A data consumer can use [SCTP](https://tools.ietf.org/html/rfc4960) (AKA DataChannel) to receive those messages, or can directly receive them in the Node.js application if the data consumer was created on top of a `DirectTransport`.

 </section>